MRU-MACO-1701-004-202304/lab-instructions/lab-00-hello-codespaces.md

     ![getting to stars](./images/lab-00-getting-to-stars.png)

-2. Click on the `<> Code` button ➀, then choose the Codespaces tab ➁, and finally select `Create codespace on main` ➂
+2. Click on the `<> Code` button ➀, then choose the Codespaces tab ➁, and finally click `Create codespace on main` ➂

     ![opening a codespace](./images/lab-00-opening-a-codespace.png)

 3. Wait.
-(When you first create a Codespace, it'll take a while...but subsequent uses will be a **lot** faster.)
+(When you first create a Codespace, it'll take a while...but subsequent uses of that Codespace will be a **lot** faster.)

 4. Feel somewhat underwhelmed by your new "computer":